foldda/charian/README.md

 <img src='img/Post-office-system.png' width='550' align='center'>
 </div>

-Universal Data Exchange, or UDX, is a proposed data exchange service that provides the benefits of being convenient and cost-effective using the same “post-office-like” approach - that is, by creating and sharing a common, generic data collection and delivery service to all programs that require exchanging data, rather than building ad-hoc dedicated data-exchange solutions.
+Unified Data Exchange, or UDX, is a proposed data exchange service that provides the benefits of being convenient and cost-effective using the same “post-office-like” approach - that is, by creating and sharing a common, generic data collection and delivery service to all programs that require exchanging data, rather than building ad-hoc dedicated data-exchange solutions.

 <div align='center'>
 <img src='img/Charian-data-transport.png' width='550'>